IT Support Christchurch | Local, Fixed-Price, Since 1989 | Exodesk

 Break-Fix vs Managed Services: A Cost Comparison

-Break-fix billing means you pay for IT support only when something goes wrong.
-This can seem cost-effective until you factor in the unpredictability of the bills, the lack of proactive maintenance, and the cumulative cost of downtime.
+With break-fix billing, you pay for support only when something goes wrong.
+For many Christchurch businesses that feels cheaper, until you factor in the unpredictability of the bills, the lack of proactive maintenance, and the cumulative cost of downtime.
+It is the opposite of the steady, managed IT support Christchurch firms now expect.

 What Is Included vs What Costs Extra?

 Be clear on inclusions before signing.
-Most managed IT support contracts cover helpdesk access, remote monitoring, patch management, and standard support tickets.
-Project work — new server deployments, major upgrades, office relocations — is typically billed separately.
+Most IT support Christchurch contracts cover helpdesk access, remote monitoring, patch management, and standard support tickets.
+Project work, new server deployments, major upgrades, office relocations, is typically billed separately.

 A trustworthy IT support Christchurch provider will walk you through exactly what is included in your monthly agreement and give you a clear project rate for out-of-scope work.